feathery-org/slate/source/index.html.md

-current_step_id | String | ID of the step the user most recently visited completed_at | String or Null | Timestamp of when the user completed the form - null if not complete name | String | Name of the form track_location | Boolean | Whether the user's location was tracked
+current_step_id | String | ID of the step the user most recently visited completed_at | String or Null | Timestamp of when the user completed the form - null if not complete name | String | Name of the form track_location | Boolean | Whether the form remembers the user's location

 ## Create and Fetch a User